Shua24/shua-bspwm/README.md

 ```
 yay -S bspwm rofi polybar lxsession picom nitrogen pywal ttf-roboto qt5-styleplugins lxappearance gnome-materia-theme
 ```
-(You can also edit the bspwm keybinds in `~/.config/sxhkd/sxhkdrc` before switching to bspwm.)
+(You can also edit the bspwm keybinds in `~/.config/sxhkd/sxhkdrc` before switching to bspwm to add a keybind for `rofi` and other programs)

 #### Copying the icons
 1) Extract all icons.